 An UNEXCUSED absence from a performance will result in your overall grade for the current grading period being lowered two full letter grades.

 The EHS Band Program is high energy, sometimes requiring many hours of time outside of the school day.
 Much of the grading is based on attendance, especially during Marching Season.
 It is very important that every student attend all performances.
-It is virtually impossible to adequately make up a performance; any student’s absence puts added pressure on other students.
+It is virtually impossible to adequately make up for a missed performance.
+Any student’s rehearsal absence puts added pressure on other students and potentially wastes other’s energy and time.
+Keep in mind that if you have a conflict with a rehearsal that requires you to miss, you are responsible for getting yourself caught up on what you missed BEFORE the next rehearsal.
+Class time is not the time to get caught up.
+Your section leaders and officers will be on hand to assist but it is the responsibility of the person missing rehearsal to make a plan to get caught up.
+School activities and EHS sports conflicts will be handled on a case by case basis by Mr Sayre.

-Attendance at rehearsals is mandatory; only Mr. Dubbs can excuse absences.
+Attendance at rehearsals is mandatory; only Mr. Sayre can excuse absences.

-Extra rehearsals may be called by the Director or Section Leaders with the Director’s approval.
+Extra rehearsals may be called by the Director.
+Section Leaders may call extra rehearsals as long as they are approved by the Director.

-All members of Symphonic Band and Wind Ensemble (who are not graduating) will be required to play for graduation.
+All wind brass and percussion students (who are not graduating) will be required to play for graduation.

 Serious illness (with doctor's note)